oletizi/avi-docs/src/site/api-json-response-viewed-from-a-web-browser/index.md

 ---
-title: API: JSON Response Viewed in a Web Browser
+title: API&#58; JSON Response Viewed in a Web Browser
 layout: default
 ---
 API responses from the Avi Controller are formatted as JSON.
 When viewed from within a web browser, the responses look like endless run-on sentences: